alrea333/wazo-dird-plugin-backend-odoo/README.md

 You should add the source like this:

     services:
       lookup:
         default:
           sources:
             - my_odoo

 Eventually, add a configuration file *my\_odoo.yml* in the *sources.d* subdirectory:

     type: odoo
     name: my_odoo
     odoo_config:
       userid: 1
       password: adminpwd
       database: prod
       port: 8069
       server: 192.168.12.42

-To benefit from the contacts of Odoo in the Xivo Client or Unicom, you need to update the configuration of the profile of the Xivo Client.
+To benefit from the contacts of Odoo in the Wazo Client or Unicom, you need to update the configuration of the profile of the Wazo Client.
 For that, in the Web administration interface of Wazo, go to the menu *Services > CTI Server > General Settings > Profiles* and edit your profile (*Client* by default): in the *Xlet* tab, add the *People* Xlet (or replace the *Remote directory* Xlet by the *People* Xlet).